novelmartis/novelmartis.github.io/about.md

 I'll blog about the green screens of my projects, half-baked but interesting ideas, and other random stuff which might come in handy.

-I occasionally write short stories and poems (I am a novice).
+I occasionally (mostly used to) write short stories and poems (I am a novice).
 They can be found at [Meadows](https://novelmartiswrites.wordpress.com).

 I am active on [Twitter](https://twitter.com/martisamuser).
 Feel free to connect there, or [drop an email](mailto:sushrut.thorat94@gmail.com).